core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 If the requested temporary entry does not successfully pass its required review procedure, IANA must remove the entry again and set the Content-Format ID value back to "Unassigned".
 This may happen for example when an Internet-Draft requesting a Content-Format ID is abandoned, or when the referenced provisional media type is abandoned.

-## Adding the Media Type Column to the Registry
+## New Section 12.3.2 "Adding the Media Type Column to the Registry"

 To assist users of the "CoAP Content-Formats" registry in finding detailed information about the media type associated with each CoAP Content-Format, and to ensure that a media type exists before a new entry can be registered, IANA is requested to add a new column "Media Type" to the registry.
 This new column is placed directly to the right of the existing "Content Type" column.